zim-studio

 cargo install zim-studio

-cargo install zim-studio --features player
+cargo install zim-studio --no-default-features

 If you use neovim (untested with regular vim) you may want to try the nvim plugin.